exograph/exograph/docs/docs/deno/custom-types.md

 Often, you need queries/mutations to accept and return custom types.
 You can define such a type with the `type` keyword.

-Let's implement a module that fetches a to-do item from [JSONPlaceholder](https://jsonplaceholder.typicode.com/).
+Let's implement a module that fetches a to-do item from [JSON Placeholder](https://jsonplaceholder.typicode.com/).
 We know that the response is a JSON object with the following structure:

 ```json
 {